 before they fired him.

-but he fought in the class room with a disrespectful rough neck boy
+and fought once in the class room with a disrespectful rough neck boy,

-slapping blood from a face burned dark as sludge
+lapping blood from his face burned dark as sludge

 on off shore derricks.

-A boys whose hair was combed into simulated flames
+A boy whose hair was combed into simulated flames,

 held high with butch wax in currents of oil!

-When he was 80 he cut his thumb off in a wood chipper.
+When he was 80 and cut his thumb off in a wood chipper,

 Charlie Reed was a lantern swinging in the dark between the hay barn